 - Probiotic and Fermented Foods: We have also increased the amount of probiotic foods we eat/drink as I make kombucha, kimchi, sauerkraut and we have apple cider vinegar, kefir, tempeh, and yogurt almost daily.

 - Better Habits: I’m not saying we’ve been negligent but we’ve gotten better at not handling money before touching food.
-Not using the reusable water bottle may also have helped.
 I also don’t eat salad anywhere and everywhere to follow my meal plan from home abroad.
 After not eating vegetables for a week in Chile, I cooked and ate a bag of frozen broccoli in Argentina to satisfy the veggie craving vs making a salad with raw veggies.